brunorcx/base/README.md

-# Creation of a complete E-commerce website using Nodejs, Javascript and Typescript.
+# Complete full-stack E-commerce website
 *Read this in other languages: [English](README.md), [Portuguese](README.pt.md)*

 ## How to run